erroronline1/caro/readme.md

 * Supported image types are JPG, JPEG, GIF and PNG.
 If other image types are supposed to be part of a documentation provide them using file uploads.
 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
 * Only one timezone is supported.
+* Images are always exported as PNG which may be occasionally bigger in size than JPG but lossless.
+A behavioural change can be done within the image()-method of the Assemble-class.

 ### Safaris special needs
 as opposed to proper browsers.
 At least on macOS.